dqhendricks/react-html5-forms-ts/README.md

 # react-html5-forms-ts
-This set of react components provide a simple way to use HTML5 form validation and CSS modules for valid/invalid indicators and messages.
+This set of React components provide a simple way to use HTML5 form validation with CSS modules for custom valid/invalid indicators and messages.
+Shows initial validation messages onBlur/onSubmit, then updates as the user types after that.

 For a working example, view the code sandbox [here](https://codesandbox.io/p/devbox/react-html5-forms-ts-h9m5dx), or see below.

-*Notes: For more advanced applications I would recommend something along the lines of Zod/HookForms for validation checking, but occasionally you just need a simple lightweight HTML5 validation check that lets you send your FormData object on success (but with onBlur validation and prettier than the browser default).
-I'm using tailwindcss in the example code CSS module for easy styling here, but it is not in any way required for use with this set of components.*
+*Notes: I'm using tailwindcss in the example code CSS module for easy styling here, but it is not in any way required for use with this set of components.*

 **Features**

 * Default styling (focus, hover, invalid, valid) encapsulated within CSS module file
-* Automatic validation checking during onSubmit and onChange using HTML5 validation rules
+* Automatic validation checking during onSubmit, onChange, or onBlur using HTML5 validation rules
-* Automatic valid/invalid styling of fields after initial submit or touch if the field is invalid
+* Automatic valid/invalid styling and messaging after initial submit or field touch
-* Automatic invalid messages shown after initial submit or touch if the field is invalid
-* Will still call any custom set onSubmit handlers if validation passes, allowing you to use browser or fetch form submissions
+* Will still call any custom set onSubmit handlers passed to forms, allowing you to use browser or fetch submissions.
-* Components serve as drop in replacements for equivolent HTML elements
+* Components serve as drop in replacements for equivolent HTML elements, passing all attributes including onChange, onBlur, and onInvalid handlers

 **Example usage:**